-WELCOME TO THE DEPARTMENT OF ENGINEERING TECHNOLOGYEngineering technology at the University of Dayton will teach you how to apply science and engineering in industry preparing you for a productive career in design, development and implementation of technical systems in manufacturing, as well as business and service enterprises.
+Engineering technology prepares you for a productive career in design, development and implementation of technical systems in manufacturing, as well as business and service enterprises.
 Our acclaimed program of specialized technical courses emphasizes rational thinking and uses engineering and scientific principles to solve technological problems.

-At the University of Dayton, the programs of engineering technology are taught by experts in areas such as computer engineering, electronic engineering, global manufacturing systems engineering, industrial engineering and mechanical engineering.
+At the University of Dayton, the programs of engineering technology are taught by experts in the areas of computer engineering, electronic engineering, global manufacturing systems engineering, industrial engineering and mechanical engineering.

 - Electronic and Computer Engineering Technology